vanvalenlab/kiosk-console/TROUBLESHOOTING.md

 make: \*\*\* [docker/build] Error 1

 You probably just added yourself to the `docker` user group but haven't logged and logged back in yet.

+## Kiosk Usage

+Kiosk shows up with letters all over the borders.
+Very weird.

+This could be cause by several different misconfigurations, either on your machine or within the terminal itself.
+This is a known issue when using Google Cloud's browser-based SSH interface.